calaldees/teachingWorkshops/teacherTraining/mentors/meeting2_inclusion.md

     * > it does mean that the meanings and values attributed to the disabled are enacted by cultures, not nature.
 * [From 'Disordered' to 'Diverse': Defining Six Sociological Frameworks Employed in the Study of Dyslexia in the UK](https://eric.ed.gov/?id=EJ1218476) Macdonald 2019
     * (1) the biomedical, (2) the biopsychosocial, (3) the social model, (4) the critical realist, (5) the post-structuralistic, and (6) the neurodivergent approach

+* Different models of disability
+    * Disablism (stereotypes of disabled people)
+    * Medical model -> the person needs to change/adapt -> anxious, wheelchair, lazy
+        * > Underlying the medical model is the belief that the difficulties associated with a disability should be borne wholly by the disabled person,
+          > and that the disabled person should make an extra effort (perhaps in time, effort, money, etc.) to ensure they do not inconvenience anyone else.
+          > They must change and adapt to fit the circumstances and their environment such as attending university.
+    * Social model of disability -> the person needs support -> low-income, negative attitudes, badly designed buildings
+    * > your responsibility to ensure that your learning and teaching activities and materials are accessible.

 My Notes